keithamus/css-minify-tests/tests/selectors-advanced/0013/README.md

 a lower specificity (`0 0 1`), with `:heading` may override styles that come later in the CSSOM, including other files or inserted styles from browser extensions.
 For correctness, a minifier should not perform this optimization.

+To achieve the same level of specificity with `:heading` you would need to lower its specificity with `:where`, then wrap it in an `:is` with one of the heading tags, so it receives the same level as it: `:is(h1,:where(:heading))`, which works, but is longer than just using `h1,h2,h3,h4,h5,h6`.